Nerdman4U/taxomageia-frontend/README.md

 ## Description

-Biomagical classification adds magical, immortal, summoned, fantasy and undead creatures and monsters to biological classification.
+Taxomageia or Biomagical classification extends biological classification and adds magical, immortal, summoned, fantasy, undead and other creatures and monsters.
 Each Taxonomic rank inherits properties from parent ranks.

 Inherited values include:
 - Creature may have multiple ways to exists at different dimensions and planes.
 Creature may have for example physical and spirit form.